lheimbs/probemon/README.md

 # probemon
-A (not that simple) command line tool for monitoring and logging 802.11 probe frames
+A (not that simple) command line tool for monitoring and logging 802.11 probe frames.

 I decided to build upon klein0r's probemon script to add some more options and improve the mac vendor gathering.
 The mess this is now evolved from there.